solana-labs/solana/SECURITY.md

 * Any undeveloped automated tooling (scanners, etc) results.
 (OK with developed PoC)
 * Any asset whose source code does not exist in this repository (including, but not limited to, any and all web properties not explicitly listed on this page)

-The Solana Program Library has its own security policy for on-chain programs, such as spl-token, which is not covered here.
-For more information, please refer to the
-[SPL security policy](https://github.com/solana-labs/solana-program-library/security/policy).
+* Programs in the Solana Program Library, such as SPL Token.
+Please refer to the [SPL security policy](https://github.com/solana-labs/solana-program-library/security/policy).

 ### Eligibility: